Researchers’ Support Pack

 About the CUH PPI Panel

 The ‘panel’ currently consists of around 60 members of the public, with and without health conditions, who are interested in getting involved in research projects.
 They cover a range of ages, ethnicities, occupations, experiences with illness and the NHS, and research experience.
-Some of them have been on the panel for over 5 years (and, therefore have significant experience in PPI) and others are new joiners (and therefore have excellent insight into what research looks like to those who have rarely or never encountered it before).
+Some of them have been on the panel for over 5 years (and therefore have considerable experience in PPI) and others are new joiners (and therefore have excellent insight into what research looks like to those who have rarely or never encountered it before).

-Many panel members also come from backgrounds such as law, marketing, education or business that can add insightful value to your research; others have first- or second-hand experiences of health conditions or caring responsibilities.
+Many panel members also come from backgrounds such as law, marketing, education, or business that can add insightful value to your research; others have first- or second-hand experiences of health conditions or caring responsibilities.
 All are members of the public and can also give a ‘public interest and understanding’ viewpoint to your work.
 The panel is open to anyone who is not currently employed in research or the media.
 Members only respond to projects that they find interesting and there is no obligation to respond to any project.

-Involving the panel is free of charge for researchers affiliated with the Cambridge BRC (e.g. through CUH, the University of Cambridge or another research institute) who are applying for, or in receipt of, public (e.g. from the Department of Health or NIHR) or charity funds to conduct their research project.
+Involving the panel is free of charge for researchers affiliated with the Cambridge BRC (e.g., through CUH, the University of Cambridge or another research institute) who are applying for, or in receipt of, public (e.g., from the Department of Health or NIHR) or charity funds to conduct their research project.

 If you hold an academic or clinical position but also work for, are personally funded by, or have project funding from a private company, please speak with the PPI Team to determine the best way to proceed.